The Small Stuff That Powers Big Days

 The Nervous System Runs on Nutrients

 Feeling scattered?
 Wired but tired?
-Struggling to recover after a big session or an even bigger day?
-That’s not just a hydration issue, it’s often a nervous system issue.
+Struggling to recover after a big session or a long day?
+That’s not always a hydration issue.
+Sometimes, it’s about your nervous system.

 Why MOB Includes These “Small” Ingredients

-We didn’t add B-vitamins and minerals to check a box.
-They’re in our formula because they support the demands of modern movement, from high-output training to simply showing up every day with focus and energy.
+We didn’t add B-vitamins and minerals to tick a box.
+They’re part of the formula because they contribute to the body’s normal function during physical and mental effort, from training hard to simply showing up every day with focus and energy.

 -